Milk Allergy: Symptoms, Testing, and Treatment

 Lactose intolerance is characterized as a food intolerance, meaning it does not trigger an autoimmune response.
 Instead, lactose intolerance causes a gastrointestinal response, interfering with normal digestion when milk and dairy products are consumed.

 Those who are lactose intolerant are unable to produce the enzyme lactase, which breaks down lactose (a sugar present in milk and diary).
-Without lactase, the digestive system is unable to break down lactose, causing symptoms such as nausea, cramps, bloating, diarrhea, and gas.
+This results in symptoms such as nausea, cramps, bloating, diarrhea, and gas.
 While certainly uncomfortable, and can impact quality of life, lactose intolerance is not life-threatening.

 Milk allergy may sound the same as lactose intolerance — but there are key differences between a milk allergy and an intolerance or sensitivity to milk.
-Milk allergy is an immune-mediated response.
+Milk allergy, like all food allergies, is an immune-mediated response.
 If you have a milk allergy, your body will automatically respond to milk proteins as though they are harmful, dangerous compounds.
 As milk proteins bind to IgE (immunoglobulin E) antibodies created by the immune system, this triggers a chain of allergic reactions that can range from mild to severe.

 In some cases, allergic reactions can even be life-threatening.
 This is why it is so important to properly diagnose whether someone suffers from a true milk allergy or an intolerance.